-I remember the times we stayed at Grand Casino in Biloxi and spent hours making rounds, flirting with bellboys and pretending we were famous.
-There was this flamboyant soul singer in their Vegas show who grabbed our hands and tried to pull us onstage.
-Lord how he was so drenched with sweat, that it dripped all over us and onto our table and into our drinking glasses.
+We stayed at Grand Casino in Biloxi a couple times and spent hours making rounds, flirting with bellboys and pretending we were famous.
+There was a flamboyant soul singer in the live Vegas-style show who grabbed our hands and tried to pull us onstage.
+Lord, how he was so drenched with sweat, it dripped all over us and onto our table and into our drinking glasses.

-Cari and I met an old lady that we helped a few times in the elevator, and later she snuck us into the atrium after she found out we were trying to get in to see Duran Duran.
-Their Greatest Hits album had just came out and we made my dad drive to every retail store for days until we finally had it in our hands.
+One night we met an old lady that we helped in the elevator, and later she snuck the two of us giggling teens into the atrium after she found out we were trying to get in to see Duran Duran.
+Their Greatest Hits album had just came out and we had already made my dad drive to every retail store for days until we had it in our hands.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.